johnbintz/jasmine-headless-webkit/README.md

 * Mac OS X 10.6, with MacPorts Qt and Nokia Qt.mpkg
 * Kubuntu 10.10

+### Autotest Integration

+`jasmine-headless-webkit` can integrate with Autotest.
+Your jasmine.yml file needs to be in the default path, and you have to be ready to use a very alpha implementation of the feature.
+If used with RSpec 2, Jasmine tests run after RSpec.

 ## License

 * Copyright (c) 2011 John Bintz